Jay Curtis: Television, film and theatre

-Jay Curtis has also appeared on both television and international film, with regular appearances in Pobol Y Cwm, and various other roles including the pilot episode of BBC drama Sherlock with Hartswood Films, leader of the Southrons in TV's Merlin and also Dr David Khalaf in Torchwood.
+Curtis has also appeared on both television and international film, with regular appearances in Pobol Y Cwm, and various other roles including the pilot episode of BBC drama Sherlock with Hartswood Films, leader of the Southrons in TV's Merlin and also Dr David Khalaf in Torchwood.

 He has appeared alongside Keira Knightley, Sienna Miller, Matthew Rhys and Cillian Murphy in the movie Edge of Love and his other TV credits include his role as Sibstar in Mistresses along with Casualty and as himself on ITV2's The Xtra Factor and Big Brothers Little Brother.
 He's also worked on projects such as 'The Passion' alongside Michael Sheen and ‘ We‘re here because' with the National Theatre of Wales.

 In 2010 he fronted the Sky 3D launch across the UK and was one of the faces behind its very first broadcast of Manchester United vs Chelsea on a range of media platforms including magazines, billboards, trains, busses, and the tube.
 Later in 2021, he appeared in the TV commercial for Volvo for the launch of their pure electric equivalent of the XC90 SUV.

 Curtis also took part in the pilot game show with former You Bet and Stars in Their Eyes presenter Matthew Kelly called Shark Vs Bear, which was filmed at the Former ITV Wales studios at Culverhouse Cross and was positioned for Channel 4, however this format was altered in favour of The Bank Job.

 Elsewhere, he is a regular in theatres across Wales, appearing in several family pantomimes and comedies, including Dandini in Cinderella and barrister Brogan-More in the series Witness for the Prosecution by Agatha Christie at the New Theatre, Cardiff alongside Honeysuckle Weeks (Foyle's War), Denis Lill (The Royal), Ben Nealon (Soldier, Soldier), Robert Duncan (Drop the Dead Donkey), Peter Byrne, Jennifer Wilson and Mark Wynter.

 More recently he appeared on TV Gameshow 1000 Heartbeats hosted by Vernon Kay, and alongside Ben Shephard as a contestant on ITV's Tipping Point.